nickhodge/BoxKite.Twitter/README.md

 ## Version News
+Version 2.4.0 Changes:
+* Add support for [>140 character Direct Message sending](https://twittercommunity.com/t/removing-the-140-character-limit-from-direct-messages/41348).
+BoxKite.Twitter does not truncate messages, but the Direct Message API required passing a parameter indicating support for >140 characters.
+This is now implemented.

 Version 2.3.0 Changes:
 * Change Desktop .NET to 4.6
 * Remove Windows 8/Windows Phone 8 targets (please use Portable or older versions of BoxKite.Twitter)
 * Addition of Universal Windows Platform supporting both Windows 10 and Windows Mobile 10

 Version 2.2.x Changes:
 * Thanks to @vikingcode, new extended_entities are added to the Twitter object.
 This is in preparation for [Twitter's addition of video to their supported media types](https://twittercommunity.com/t/twitter-video-support-in-rest-and-streaming-api/31258) As this is yet to be widely used, expect some fixes!